Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • According to the Employee Retirement Income Security Act, both the employee and his or her company must make an equal contribution (ERISA).
 Retirement benefits are paid in a lump sum at the end of the employee’s career, including payments from both the employee and the employer, as well as interest

-• All of India excluding Jammu and Kashmir is covered by the EPF Scheme.
+• All of India excluding Jammu and Kashmir is covered by the Provident Fund Scheme.

 EPFO Scheme

-• EPF Scheme is set up to help government, public, and private sector workers financially by giving them a lump sum when they retire or leave their job.
-It does this by managing their provident funds.
+• EPF Scheme is set up to help government, public, and private sector workers financially by giving them a lump sum when they retire or leave their jobs.
+It does this by managing its provident funds.

-• It helps the members of the scheme get social security
+• It helps the members of the provident fund scheme get social security

 Who Is Eligible for the EPF Scheme?